Updating Results

 8. Recognition for inclusion in the Maori and Resident Indigenous Pacific equity groups shall be through demonstration of ancestry in accordance with the University's Ancestry Verification Procedures for Maori and Pacific Students and any other criteria the Senate may determine.
 Criteria for inclusion in the Rural, Socioeconomic Equity and Refugee Background equity groups shall be established by the Academic Board of the Division of Health Sciences and approved by the Senate.
 Criteria approved by the Senate shall be published as part of the Guidelines.

-17. To be eligible to be selected for admission under the Two or More Years of University Study category an applicant must not be a finalist, but must have completed within the last five years, two or more years of relevant university study in New Zealand, comprising at least three papers at 200-level with a minimum average of C+ (grade point average (GPA) of 3).
+16. To be eligible to be selected for admission under the Two or More Years of University Study category an applicant must not be a finalist, but must have completed two or more years of full-time study at a university in New Zealand, comprising at least three papers at 200-level, and must not have failed more than two papers in any one year subsequent to a first year of study.

 1. a bachelor's degree; or